TayQiXiang/pln2022/README.md

-# The 2022 Programming League Contest (University of Malaya)
+# The 2022 Programming League Contest (Universiti Malaya)

 ## Background of Programming League Contest

-Programming League is an annual competitive programming contest organised by the Faculty of Computer Science and Information Technology, University of Malaya where teams of 3 compete to solve algorithmic problems.
+Programming League is an annual competitive programming contest organised by the Faculty of Computer Science and Information Technology, Universiti Malaya where teams of 3 compete to solve algorithmic problems.

 Categories included: